 What is Aerial Yoga?

 Aerial yoga is just like yoga but utilises a hammock or yoga swing (suspended from the ceiling) to allow you to perform a diverse range of poses you can’t normally do on a traditional yoga mat.
-It is a mixture between yoga and Pilates, aerial arts, and acrobatics.
+It is a mixture between yoga and pilates, aerial arts, and acrobatics.

-Actually, for many people aerial yoga is more accessible than traditional yoga, and has a number of benefits that will make you want to try this easier version of becoming a trapeze artist as soon as possible:
+For many people aerial yoga is more accessible than traditional yoga, and has a number of benefits that will make you want to try this easier version of becoming a trapeze artist as soon as possible:

 Improving blood circulation